Castro38/HadoopSummitCloudbreak/README.md

 Click the Create Cluster button and the Create Cluster wizard is displayed.

 By default, Basic view is displayed.

-**Select Credentials** Choose a previously created credential
+**Select Credentials**: Choose a previously created credential

-**Cluster Name**: Enter a name for your cluster.
-The name must be between 5 and 40 characters, must start with a letter, and must only include lowercase letters, numbers, and hyphens
+**Cluster Name**: Enter a name for your cluster (The name must be between 5 and 40 characters, must start with a letter, and must only include lowercase letters, numbers, and hyphens)

 **Region**: Select the region in which you would like to launch your cluster

 **Cluster Type**: Choose one of default cluster configurations

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/GeneralConfig27.png)